-We board our bus for the drive back to Kiev.
+After a long day of exploring we board our bus for the drive back to Kiev.

-End of tour in Kiev and depart via private arrangement.
+End of tour in Kiev and depart via private arrangement

 •All Transport (except transport to Kiev before tour, onward travel from Kiev after group 1 and onward travel from Bucharest after the tour finishes)